COS GOs must

 count/s per segment for the FUV channel or 2 ×

 count/s for the NUV, or a local count rate over 3.3 count/s/pixel in the FUV or 250 count/s/pixel in the NUV.
 At present, the APT/BOT does not search for such objects, so they must be checked by hand.
 In such cases, count rates must be estimated using the ETC

 as though the source were at the center of the PSA.

 In worst cases, new ground-based data or HST

 CCD UV exposures may be required to clear the fields for BOP; in general, the latter must be covered by the existing Phase I time allocation.

-, or both (though the BOA reduces image quality; see Figure 8.2
+, or both (though the BOA is available-but-unsupported, see Section 2.4

 ), a higher-resolution grating, or a less-sensitive wavelength setting.
 Note that the medium-resolution gratings actually have higher throughput than G140L when the data are rebinned, but are subject to brighter limits.